openalloc/openalloc.github.io/index.markdown

 ## License

-Copyright 2021, 2022, 2023 OpenAlloc LLC
+Copyright 2021-2023 OpenAlloc LLC

 All application code is licensed under the [Mozilla Public License 2](https://www.mozilla.org/en-US/MPL/2.0/), except where noted in individual modules.

-Re-useable library code may be under the [MPL-2.0](https://www.mozilla.org/en-US/MPL/2.0/) or the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0), except where noted in individual modules.
+Re-usable library code may be under the [MPL-2.0](https://www.mozilla.org/en-US/MPL/2.0/) or the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0), except where noted in individual modules.

 Copyright is held by [@reedes](https://github.com/reedes)’s OpenAlloc LLC, except where noted in individual modules.